suffolklibraries/lgc/content/collections/events/get-suffolk-reading-digital-story-trail.md

     content:
       -
         type: text
-        text: "You can enjoy a story and a walk anytime!\_ Using QR codes you can enjoy a story together starting at Vera Gs Café and ending up at Lowestoft Library.\_ We will be changing the story behind the QR codes so do revisit to enjoy more stories.\_ You can pick up a map at the library or Vera Gs or download it\_"
+        text: "You can enjoy a story and a walk anytime!\_ Using QR codes you and your family can enjoy a story together starting at Vera Gs Café and ending up at Lowestoft Library.\_ The stories behind the QR codes will keep changing so do revisit to enjoy more stories.\_"
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "You can pick up a map at Lowestoft Library or Vera Gs or download it\_" -
         type: text
         marks: